It's Happening Now 5 Days Tour

 communities and the environment.

-We'll take you to two communities that travellers seldom visit and the highlight of Family Ties is the genuine interaction you will experience, the shared experiences you will uncover and the stories and laughter.
+We'll take you to four communities that travellers seldom visit and the highlight of It’s Happening Now is the genuine interaction you will experience with the locals.
+It all about the shared experiences you will uncover, the stories and laughter and bond you will develop with your new friends.
+You'll also see how Kenyan families are merging contemporary ways with traditional practices that will leave you inspired

 Help at a Soup Kitchen